ESPN Megacast: 2024 College Football Playoff

-The national championship game’s Megacast featured the return of “Field Pass with The Pat McAfee Show” on ESPN2, replacing the Film Room feed.
-ESPNU carried Command Center, while the AT&T 5G SkyCast aired on ESPNEWS.
-Comcast, DirecTV, YouTube TV, and Verizon subscribers got a separate SkyCam feed in 4K.
-Also part of the presentation was the Spanish-language telecast on ESPN Deportes and SEC Network carrying Georgia’s local radio feed.
-The All-22, TCU local radio, and marching band feeds were all available on the ESPN app.
+The national championship game’s Megacast had similar alternate feeds, including “Field Pass with The Pat McAfee Show” on ESPN2.
+ESPNU carried Command Center, while the SkyCast aired on ESPNEWS.
+For the second consecutive year, Comcast, DirecTV, YouTube TV, and Verizon subscribers got a separate SkyCam feed in 4K.
+Also part of the presentation was the Spanish-language telecast on ESPN Deportes.
+The All-22, local radio, and marching band feeds were all available on the ESPN app.

+2024 SEC Championship Game

+ESPN brought back its Megacast coverage for the 2024 SEC Championship Game, a top 5 rematch between #5 Georgia and #2 Texas.
+The winner also received the SEC's automatic berth in the new 12-team College Football Playoff.
+The Megacast went as follows: